joshuanapoli/allowance/README.md

 ### Bitcoin Core

 Bitcoin Core does not have an official Docker image.
-I chose to use [ruimarinho/bitcoin-core](https://hub.docker.com/r/ruimarinho/bitcoin-core), the most popular public image that I coudl find.
+I chose to use [ruimarinho/bitcoin-core](https://hub.docker.com/r/ruimarinho/bitcoin-core), the most popular public image that I could find.
 This docker-compose configures the Bitcoin Core to store its data in the "bitcoin" subdirectory.

 #### Initial Block Download